Frequently Asked Questions

 • normal wear, scratches or fading of product,

-• damage caused by abuse, misuse, tampering with the product including the removal of the back cover,
+• damage caused by abuse, misuse, tampering with the product, including the removal of the back cover,

 • consequential damages, incidental damages or expenses, including damages to property and personal injury.